-Fitch Ratings, Inc., Moody's Investors Service, Inc., and S&P Global Ratings, a division of S&P Global Inc., have assigned the 2019 Bonds ratings of "A-" with a Positive outlook, "A2" with a Stable outlook, and "A" with a Stable outlook, respectively.
-Such ratings, including the outlook, reflect only the view of each such credit rating agency.
+Fitch Ratings, Inc., Moody's Investors Service, Inc., and S&P Global Ratings, a division of S&P Global Inc., have assigned the 2019A Bonds ratings of "A-" with a positive outlook, "A2" with a stable outlook, and "A" with a stable outlook, respectively.
+Such ratings reflect only the view of each such credit rating agency.
 An explanation of the significance of each of such ratings and any outlook may only be obtained from the rating agency furnishing the same.

 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time.
 There is no assurance that any such credit rating will continue for any given period of time or that it will not be revised or withdrawn entirely by such credit rating agency if, in its judgment, circumstances so warrant.
-None of the Authority, the City, or the Underwriters has undertaken any responsibility to assure the maintenance of any rating.
-The City has agreed, in the Continuing Disclosure Agreement, to report actual rating changes on the 2019 Bonds.
-See "CONTINUING DISCLOSURE UNDERTAKING" herein and APPENDIX F hereto.
-Any downgrade, revision or withdrawal of a rating may have an adverse effect on the market price of or the market for the 2019 Bonds.
+Neither the City nor the Underwriters have undertaken any responsibility to assure the maintenance of any rating.
+The City has agreed, in the Continuing Disclosure Agreement, to report actual rating changes on the 2019A Bonds.
+See "CONTINUING DISCLOSURE UNDERTAKING" herein and APPENDIX E. Any downward change in or withdrawal of such credit rating may have an adverse effect on the marketability or market price of the 2019A Bonds.